ronggong/musical-onset-efficient/README.md

-# An efficient and reproducible deep learning model for musical onset detection
+# An efficient deep learning model for musical onset detection

 This repo contains code and supplementary information for the paper:

-**Towards an efficient and reproducible deep learning model for musical onset detection**
+**Towards an efficient and deep learning model for musical onset detection**

 The code aims to:
 1. reproduce the experimental results in this work.